RAHMANRAJA-GIT/Supply-chain-dashboard-using-powerbi/README.md

 # Supply Chain Dashboard using power bi
 ## Overview
-This project presents a comprehensive supply chain management solution developed using Power BI.Leveraging real-world data, the dashboard offers deep insights into various facets of supply chain operations, including inventory management, sales analysis, and logistics optimization.
+This project presents a comprehensive supply chain management solution developed using Power BI.Leveraging real-world data, the dashboard offers deep insights into various facts of supply chain operations, including inventory management, sales analysis, and logistics optimization.
 ## Features of the dataset
 * Product Type
 * SKU